cdepillabout/evil-nix/README.md

 ## How does this work?

-The `evilDownloadUrl` function works by internally creating a fixed-output derivation which outputs one of two known files, both with the same SHA1 hash.
+The `evilDownloadUrl` function works by internally creating a fixed-output derivation which outputs one of two known PDF files, both with the same SHA1 hash.
-This fixed-output derivation is allowed to access the network, and outputs one file to represent a single `1` bit, and the other file to represent a single `0` bit.
+This fixed-output derivation is allowed to access the network, and outputs one PDF file to represent a single `1` bit, and the other PDF file to represent a single `0` bit.
 This effectively leaks one bit of information from the internet in a non-reproducible manner.

-`evilDownloadUrl` combines many of these 1-bit-leaking fixed-output derivations in order to download an entire file from the internet.
+`evilDownloadUrl` combines many of these 1-bit-leaking fixed-output derivations in order to download the entire specified file from the internet.

 The next section is an introduction to Nix for a non-Nixer (or anyone that needs a refresher), focusing on the concepts needed to explain how